gtupak/DreamLister/README.md

 # DreamLister
-An iOS app to list items you'd wish to have.
+An iOS app using CoreData to list the things you wished to have.
+Developed during an iOS course on Udemy.